nagasudhirpulla/taming_python/blog/skills/flask_waitress.md

 * Waitress supports multi-threading and sub-mounting of application to a URL prefix

 ## Why use waitress
-* The default server of
+* The default flask server is not meant for production deployment since it is not

 ### Install nssm in windows
 * Download nssm zip file from https://nssm.cc/download and unzip into a folder in C drive